 - Money-back guarantee.
 If you sign up for their annual plan

-The noteworthy among the differences between IDShield and LifeLock is privilege you get from them.
+The noteworthy among the differences between IDShield and LifeLock is the privilege you get from them.
 With IDShield, aside from the $1 million insurance you will also get the privilege of having a licensed private investigator to examine your case.
 With LifeLock, they offer insurance of $1 million plus additional coverage for financial loss and personal expenses, annual signup discounts, and 60-day refund guarantee.

 IDShield vs LifeLock: A Detailed Comparison